-If these two tests for lienability are determined in a manner that is informed and non-arbitrary by the Board of Supervisors of the District, as a legislative determination, then the special assessments may be levied, imposed and collected as a first lien on the property.
+James P. Ward District Manager 2301 NORTHEAST 37TH STREET FORT LAUDERDALE, FLORIDA 33308 PHONE (954) 658-4900 E-MAIL JimWard@JPWardAssociates.com If these two tests for lienability are determined in a manner that is informed and nonarbitrary by the Board of Supervisors of the District, as a legislative determination, then the special assessments may be levied, imposed and collected as a first lien on the property.
 Florida courts have found that it is not necessary to calculate benefit with mathematical precision at the time of imposition and levy so long as the levying and imposition process is not arbitrary, capricious or unfair.

-4.0 ASSESSMENT ALLOCATION STRUCTURE
+4.0 STRUCTURE

-Special and peculiar benefits flow as a logical connection to the property from the operation and maintenance related services provided as a logical consequence to the property within the boundary of the District.
+Special benefits flow as a logical connection and peculiar to the property from the operation and maintenance related services provided within the boundary of the District.
 These special benefits are peculiar to the acreage and later down to the actual platted units or parcels.
 The special benefits that justify imposing the assessment on the acreage include enhanced enjoyment and increased use, which may result in such positive consequences as increased value and marketability and decreased insurance premiums when levied on the various platted units or parcels of property.
+Then the allocation of the costs per parcel is modified to match the apportioned special benefits resulting in the assessments per parcel.